scc-digitalhub/nefertem/docs/source/docs/validation.rst

 Execution methods
 ^^^^^^^^^^^^^^^^^

-Execution method tell plugings to execute validation over a resource.
+Execution method tells plugings to execute validation over a resource.
 All this methods accept specific framework arguments as argument and a list of ``Constraint`` to validate.

 * ``run.validate()``, execute both framework validation and nefertem report parsing
 * ``run.validate_wrapper()``, execute only framework validation, return a specific framework artifact